gjbex/Workflows-for-HPC/source-code/gnu-parallel/multiple-inputs/README.md

    `arg2.txt` as columns.
 1. `compute_single_file.sh`: compute the product of all pairs of values in a CSV files with two columns.
+1. `compute_header.sh`: compute the product of all paris of values in a CSV file with column names.